Natural resources of Africa

-Oil and minerals in Africa
+Oil and Mineral resources in Africa

 Africa has 30% of the remaining mineral resources in the world.
 57% of Africa's export earnings comes from hydrocarbons.
 From 1980 to 2012, proven oil reserves in Africa grew by 150%.

 Ore resources in Africa are abundant while other continents are beginning to face depletion of resources.
 The copper belt in Haut-Katanga Province, the diamond mines in Sierra Leone, Angola, and Botswana are well-known for the abundance of mineral resources, albeit with a negative reputation arising from perceptions of their industries' involvement in corrupt practices, and links to violent rebel movements.
 The RUF (Revolutionary United Front) and the blood diamonds used to supply these rebel factions with arms is one such example.

-In recent years, exploration activities has grown in West Africa.
+In recent years, exploration activities have grown in West Africa.
 However, lack of services became a problem for exploration companies.
 In 2020, West Africa received the third larger budget for exploration projects.
 From 2009 to 2019, West Africa accounted the major success in gold discoveries.
 Exploration budgets in Africa fell 10% in 2020, reaching their lower levels in the last four years.